 Get “Centered” in 5 Minutes: Trade Stress for Inspiration

-For many of us, the past several weeks have been very stressful.
-Working remotely while homeschooling kids, working on the front lines, or perhaps looking for brand new job opportunities — that along with increased efforts to stay safe and healthy — it’s a juggling act that would exhaust even a superhero!
+Working remotely while homeschooling kids, working on the front lines, or perhaps looking for brand new job opportunities — that along with increased efforts to stay safe and healthy is a juggling act that would exhaust even a superhero.

 If you’d like a tiny silver lining, it has been shown that not all stress is bad for you.
 And some of us are merely exchanging stress of one kind (say, bored and hyper kids at home) for another variety (that big quarterly deadline at work).
 However, even if the time at home has yielded some benefits… it’s likely your inner restlessness could use some peace.

 So what do we do?
 Focus on being “centered.”